hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 When applied to object resources, the Content-Type request header is optional.
 If not specified, HP Cloud Storage will attempt to identify the content type and assign a MIME type.
 If this fails, the type is set to application/octet-stream.
 If you specify a value in the request header, when you next do a HEAD or GET operation on the object, the Content-Type response header is set to the specified value.

+### 4.2.x <a id="date_request"></a>Date

+When specified, this is the date and time at which the operation request is made.
+The value should be expressed as shown in one of the following examples:

+      Sun, 06 Nov 1994 08:49:37 +0000 ; RFC 2822
+      Sun, 06 Nov 1994 08:49:37 GMT   ; RFC 822, updated by RFC 1123
+      Sunday, 06-Nov-94 08:49:37 GMT  ; RFC 850, obsoleted by RFC 1036
+      Sun Nov  6 08:49:37 1994        ; ANSI C's asctime() format

+As you can see, the date and time is expressed in GMT or UTC time.
+The first example ("Sun, 06 Nov 1994 08:49:37 +0000") is the preferred format.
+However, HP Cloud Object Storage uses the second example ("Sun, 06 Nov 1994 08:49:37 GMT") when displaying dates.

 ### 4.2.4 <a id="x_auth_token_request"></a>X-Auth-Token

 When specified, this identifies the user making the request.
 In addition, if this token is being used by a user with Admin privilege level, the token must be scoped to the tenant associated with the account.
 If no token is specified, the request will fail unless tyou have been granted access to the resource by some other mechansim such as ACLs.
-See REF_NEEDED_HERE for more information about tokens.
+See [Using Authentication Tokens](#using_tokens) for more information about tokens.

 ### 4.2.x <a id="x_container_meta_request"></a>X-Container-Meta-{name}